Skip to content

 Type parameters

-WebSocketAPIView is generic over three type variables:
+WebSocketAPIView is generic over two type variables:

 Variable Description